The NWICC board consists of the following members:

 He has been a Sunday school teacher at Islamic Center of MN (ICM) and NWICC for the past 16 years, including a high school level honors class, Vision-21, at ICM-Fridley.

-He has been a participant & presenter in many interfaith dialogues and activities.
+He has been a participant in many interfaith dialogues and activities.

-He is also one of the founders and one of the moderators of one of MN’s largest Muslim email lists (MN Muslims).
+He is also one of the founders and one of the moderators of MN’s largest Muslim email list (MN Muslims).

 He has spoken and presented to thousands of Minnesotans about Islam and Muslims’ culture and way of life.
 Some of his articles appear at EngageMN.com, a local group with a mission to improve the understanding of Minnesotans about their Muslim neighbors and Islam.
 He was also published in op/ed sections of Star Tribune, Pioneer Press, USA Today, St. Cloud Times and MN Daily.